tueimage/essential-skills/keras.md

 However, using TensorFlow directly means that you have to write a lot of code *de novo* every time you want to program a neural network.
 Therefore it is useful to run *front-ends* on top of TensorFlow that already contain the building blocks of neural networks.
 The most popular of those is called Keras, and we will use it together with TensorFlow as back-end to build neural networks in this chapter.

 Because Keras is such a popular front-end to TensorFlow, Keras has actually been included with TensorFlow since version 1.13.0.

+In this tutorial, we will look at very basic TensorFlow code to explain the graph-based auto-differentiation, and then progress to a very simple network in Keras.
+We will slowly expand on this simple network until we have one that can perform a real task.